captureatcornell/captureatcornell.github.io/design-plan/design-journey.md

 > In your own words, concisely explain why you believe your interactivity meets the "ambitious" requirement.
 > This should be a few sentences.
 (1-3 sentences)

 The design is ambitious because it will attempt to implement a number of interactive features that will enhance the user experience.
 The carousel, for example, auto advances every few seconds, and the gallery with preview, have the ability to go to the previous or next element.
-The menu bar persisting, the logo spinning, are cosmetic and aesthetic changes that will contribute to the quality of the user experience.
-Altogether, there are a number of complex features to be implemented that should make for an ambitious project.
+Most importantly, I made the card feature for the e-board.
+There is significant coding required in HTML, CSS, and JS, and I believe that this will be a challenge to implement, similar to that of the examples provided.
+However, it will add an element of aesthetic and functionality to the website.

 ## Grading (Final Submission)